dark-oak/oharaspace.com/blue-language-design/readme.md

 A = 14
 LowA = 1
 Rank = field [ range(2, 10), J, Q, K, A ]
-MysterySuit = field Suit or Unknown
-MysteryRank = field Rank or Unknown
-UnknownCard = record { MysterySuit, MysteryRank }
+MysterySuit = field Suit or Red or Black or Unknown MysteryRank = field Rank or FaceCard or HighCard or LowCard or Unknown UnknownCard = record { MysterySuit, MysteryRank }
 Card = record { Suit, Rank }